 - Individual sample envelopes for the mother, child and alleged father

-When you receive your paternity testing kit please read all the information enclosed carefully and follow the sample collection instructions.
+When you receive your paternity testing kit please read all the information enclosed carefully and follow the sample collection instructions in section 4.

 Please note that we cannot start the paternity testing process until all the consent forms are signed by ALL parties involved.

 Our kits are designed so you can take them at a time and a place that is convenient to you.
 As long as the swab packages are not opened then the kit should not be compromised, so there is no official expiry date for the kit.

 Will I need a doctor or other medical professional?